VideoEngager/LightningVeComponent/README.md

 1. Locate `Smartvideo Setting` custom metadata type and click `Manage Records`

    ![smartvideo-settings](assets/smartvideo-cmdt.png)
+1. Locate record `API Key`, click `edit` and put the provided API key into `Value`.
-1. Locate record `Environment` and click `Edit`
+1. Optional: Locate record `Environment`, click `Edit` and put provided value into `Value`

-1. In the `Value` field you need to put the value you asked to change.
+### 2. Setting up permissions (mandatory)

+To perform this operation, you need Salesforce Administrator privileges.

+1. Log in to your Salesforce organization.
+1. Open Setup, search for `permission sets` and click on result.
+1. In the `Permission Sets` list, locate the `SmartVideo` permission set and click on it.
+1. Click the `Manage Assignments` button.
+1. To assign this permission set to a user, click `Add Assignmnet` and select the desired users.
+You can also modify existing assignments from the list.

-### 2. Adding SmartVideo to Salesforce Utility Bar (mandatory)
+### 3. Adding SmartVideo to Salesforce Utility Bar (mandatory)

-This operation requires Salesforce Administrator.
+To perform this operation, you need Salesforce Administrator privileges.

-1. Login into your org
+1. Log in to your Salesforce organization.
-1. Open Setup and search for `App manager` and click on result link.
+1. Open Setup, search for `App manager` and click on result.
 1. In `Lightning Experience App Manager` you should locate your target Application where you want to install this component. `App type` should be `Lightning`.
 Click `Edit` from action button on your App (For example `Sales`).
 1. In `Lightning App Builder` locate `App Settings` and choose `Utility Items (Desktop Only)`
 1. Click on `Add Utility Item` button and search for `smartvideo`.